Chunting/Demo-HelloWorldWSCS/Demo.md

 	_The new site's default page_

-1. In Windows Azure Management Portal go to **Web Sites** and click the name of the web site you just created.
+1. In Windows Azure Management Portal go to **Web Sites** and click the name of the Web Site you just created.

 	> **Speaking Point:**
 	>
-	Now I will get back to Windows Azure and go to the site's Dashboard in order to download the Publish Profile.
+	Now I will go back to Windows Azure and go to the site's Dashboard in order to download the Publish Profile.
 We will use this to deploy applications to our Web Site.

-1. Once in the **Dashboard** page, click the **Download publish profile** link and then click **Save** in the dialog that appears
+1. Once on the **Dashboard** page, click the **Download publish profile** link and then click **Save** in the dialog box that appears

 	![Downloading publish profile](Images/downloading-publish-profile.png?raw=true "Downloading publish profile")